Skip to main content

 What Does School Refusal Actually Look Like?

-The pattern is often recognizable once you know what to look for.
-The evening before school may be perfectly calm.
-Your child does their homework, packs their bag, and seems fine.
-But something shifts as the night progresses or the morning arrives.
+Once you know the pattern, you will recognize it.
+Sunday evening is fine.
+Your child does their homework, packs their bag, seems totally okay.
+But something shifts overnight or as morning arrives.
 The dread builds.
-By the time the alarm goes off, your child is in a completely different emotional state—tearful, clingy, angry, or physically unwell.
+By the time the alarm goes off, you are looking at a completely different child—tearful, clingy, angry, or suddenly sick.

 This is not the same as an occasional “I don't want to go to school” morning that most children have from time to time.
 Occasional reluctance is normal, especially on Mondays, after vacations, or during stressful weeks.
 School refusal is different in its intensity, its persistence, and its physical toll.